GeoCities/G/README.md

 # G

-# The Geometry of Everything: A Unified Framework for Scale Transitions
+# The Geometry of Everything

 By: Will